 The circumstance in Pakistan, in the same way as other developing nations, isn’t empowering.
 The low enlistment rates at the essential level, wide variations among locales and gender discrimination, absence of prepared instructors, lack of appropriate showing material and poor physical framework of schools demonstrates the lackluster showing of this area.

 Literacy rate of Pakistan is almost around 50% where the essentials for being termed an educated person are that you able of reading and writing (34% approx.).
 Which is not a good sign, with a result that more than half of the literate ones are also not educated in a completely proper way?

 When we look at the scenario of physical infrastructure 18% primary schools have one classroom, 26% schools have one teacher 32% schools have no electricity, 22% have no toilets, 21% have no boundary walls 22% have no drinking water and 7% primary schools have no buildings.
 It indicates the non-seriousness by the government towards the education system.

-Therefore, there is a dire need of improving the education system in Pakistan and hence, Fatima Memorial System took the initiative of starting the NUR Outreach program in the year 1985 with the aim of acting as a catalyst of change in order to bring about socio-economic development of the underprivileged communities, via an integrated approach to education, healthcare and economic empowerment.
+This shocking statistic and the poor state of Education in Pakistan since the very beginning is the very reason that Fatima Memorial Hospital took the initiative of commencing the NUR Community Outreach Program (NCOP) in the year 1985.
+The objective of NCOP is to act as a catalyst of change in order to bring about socio-economic development of the underprivileged communities, via an integrated approach to education, healthcare and economic empowerment.

-NUR Foundation is providing education to indigent communities (irrespective of age and gender) in the form of formal and informal schools in remote and backward areas of Lahore.
-Every year, 1850 students pass out from our school and colleges.
-Furthermore, NUR Foundation has also recently started an Adult Literacy Program in which 25 women are enrolled currently.
-The purpose of this program is to provide basic level of education to adult women who have never been enrolled in a school before.
+In addition to this, NUR Foundation has also started the initiative of Adult Literacy Program in which 30 adult females are currently enrolled.
+The objective of this program is to provide the basic level of education to adult women who have never been to a school before.